epfl-ada/ada-2021-project-i-did-ada-did-i/readme.md

 ## **Methods :**

-First we get each speaker’s vocabulary (series of words) and assign an importance score to each word with TF-IDF/look and assess its complexity with Cambridge dictionary dataset to dismiss non-useful words.
-Then we use wikidata to get data on the speakers to classify them by job title (+ education level, area of interest etc).
-We create a specific vocabulary for each job title by looking at correlation.
-Each category will have a set of words associated with it (potentially weighted) and words can be in multiple categories.

 ### Data exploration

 * Number of quotes per speaker -> keep only those of speakers with at least X quotes?